endurantgames/cosmiclegends/src/classes/dynamo.md

 As you create your Dynamo hero, answer any or all of these questions.

 - What type of energy do you use?
-Do you produce it yourself, or does it come from another source?
-How exactly did you gain your power to use this energy?
+  - Do you produce it yourself, or does it come from another source?
+  - How exactly did you gain your power to use this energy?
 - What visual, audible, and olfactory signatures accompany your power?
-  Is there a color associated with this energy, like silver, purple, or gold?
+  - Is there a color associated with this energy, like silver, purple, or gold?
 Do you crackle with energy?
-An earth-shattering kaboom when your power go off, a simple "ZOT" or something else?
-A burnt smell, or ozone, or petrichor?
+  - An earth-shattering kaboom when your power goes off, a simple "ZOT" or something else?
+  - A burnt smell, or ozone, or petrichor?
 - How does your hero feel about these powers?
-Do you revel in them, happy to show off?
-Or are you more restrained, afraid to let loose with your full strength?
-Have your powers ever harmed anyone else?
+  - Do you revel in them, happy to show off?
+  - Or are you more restrained, afraid to let loose with your full strength?
+  - Have your powers ever harmed anyone else?

 ## Skills